Clubs & Organizations

 *Description, meeting dates, etc. are still being worked out.

 Julie Hill, Accounting & Web Design & Finance, Rm 203

 This is a great club to join!
 Business Professionals of America is the leading Career and Technical Student Organization for students pursuing careers in Business Management, Office Administration, Information Technology and other related career fields.
 Being in BPA means that you will learn skills in leadership, citizenship, academic, and technological skills.
 There are competitions at the Regional, State, and National levels.
 Some of the prizes are scholarships!
-The National Conference this year is in Boston, Massachusetts.
+The National Conference this year is in Orlando, Florida!
 Can you say road trip?!! :0)

 Jennifer Crowl, CTP Para, 212-3

 Club Unify supports students with and without intellectual disabilities in giving them opportunities to participate alongside each other in various activities.
 Meetings and upcoming events will be posted and made on announcements.
 We have bi-weekly meetings held at lunch.
 The students participate in fundraisers, community projects and Unified Special Olympics.

 Debate and Competitive Speech Club